 Right after the procedure, the staff may give:

 - IV fluids and nutritional support

-- Do not allow others to touch your baby’s incisions
+- Not letting others touch your baby's incisions

 Call Your Doctor